 You might think that a carrot stick, or celery stick wouldn’t do any harm – but they still perpetuate the myth that the smoker has sacrificed something.
 Sooner or later the feeling of sacrifice gets worse and the smoker returns to smoking.

-Use an appetite suppressant:
+Understand that nicotine isn’t an effective appetite suppressant:

 As a smoker it does feel like your hunger goes when you have a cigarette.
 But smokers don’t realise that all that happened was that they ignored their hunger for 5 minutes while they smoked.
 They don’t realise that non-smokers do this all the time; they simply brush off their hunger.
 When a non-smoker does this they don’t credit cigarettes (they don’t smoke), yet when a smoker does it they believe the cigarette acts as an appetite suppressant.

-Boost your metabolism:
+Nicotine speeds up your metabolism:

 But it doesn’t do so enough to keep you slim.
 Smoking simply doesn’t increase your metabolic rate enough to burn the required calories to enable weight-loss or weight control.